cytoscape/cytoscape.js/documentation/md/workers/resolve.md

 ## Details

-This function allows the developer to pass data back outside of the worker.
+This function allows the developer to pass a single value outside of the worker.

 ## Examples